DrexHD/NotEnoughMinecraft/README.md

   "allowPlacing": true,
   // Should fake player be allowed to break blocks "allowBreaking": true,
+  // Should fake player be allowed to use items "allowItemUsage": true,
   // Should fake player be allowed to drop items "allowDropping": false,
   // Should fake player be allowed to pick items from block